 Prior to joining the PhD program at the Fox School of Business, Yaeeun earned her BA and MS in Management Science and Korea Advanced Institute of Science and Technology (KAIST).
 Yaeeun's previous research regarding the effect of dissatisfying purchase in two-sided market on post-purchase behavior has been presented at the Association for Consumer Research (ACR) annual conference.

 Yaeeun has working experience in the area of neuromarketing research using multichannel EEG/ERP measurement and analysis.

-Eunbin Whang received his MS degree in Accounting from University of Illinois at Chicago and Bachelor's in Economics from Northwestern University.
-He has three years of work experience in corporate accounting for a Chicago-based private firm.
-His research interests are in financial accounting, capital markets, and managerial accounting.
-In his spare time, he love to travel and explore new places.
+Eunbin Whang received her MS degree in Accounting from University of Illinois at Chicago and Bachelor’s in Economics from Northwestern University.
+She has three years of work experience in corporate accounting for a Chicago-based private firm.
+Her research interests are in behavioral accounting and managerial accounting.

 SangSuk Yoon is a Ph.D. student in the Marketing Department at the Fox School of Business of Temple University and is working at the Center for Neural Decision Making.
 He holds a Bachelor's Degree in Business Administration and Psychology, and a Master's Degree in Cognitive Psychology from Pusan National University in South Korea.
 He has been working on research exploring people’s cognitive traits and the processes underlying judgment and decision-making.
 Before joining the Marketing Ph.D. program, he participated in the government-funded Individual Difference of Information Processing project.
 Sangsuk’s research interests include the cognitive and neural mechanisms involved in judgment and decision making.
 His current projects examine inherent preference and preference construction that results from the anchoring effect phenomenon as well as the cognitive processes underlying unconscious thought effect.